-An arraignment is a court proceeding at which a criminal defendant is formally advised of the charges against him and is asked to enter a plea to the charges.
+An arraignment is a court proceeding at which a criminal defendant is formally advised of the criminal charges against him and may be asked to enter a plea to the charges.
 In many states, the court may also decide at arraignment whether the defendant will be released pending trial.

 How courts conduct arraignments and what occurs varies with each state's laws and its state constitution.

-At arraignment, the court must inform the defendant of the charges against him.
-In some states, the judge must read the criminal complaint, indictment, information or other charging document to the defendant unless the defendant waives the reading.
+At the arraignment, the court must inform the defendant of the charges against him.
+In some states, the judge must read the criminal complaint, indictment, information, or another charging document to the defendant unless the defendant waives the reading.
 The defendant also is entitled to receive a copy of the charging document.

-Once the court has advised the defendant of the charges against him, the judge will ask how he pleads to those charges.
-The defendant can plead not guilty, guilty or no contest.
+Once the court has advised the defendant of the charges against him, the judge may ask how he pleads to those charges.
+Often a defendant pleads not guilty at this point.
+Or if the defendant isn't ready or hasn't met with counsel, the judge may grant the defendant time to do so (called a continuance).
+In a few cases, a defendant might plead guilty or no contest.

-- Guilty.
-If a defendant pleads guilty to a very minor crime at arraignment, such as disorderly conduct, the judge may sentence the defendant at arraignment.
-The prosecutor and the defense attorney may negotiate the guilty plea and agree on a sentence during the arraignment.
-If the case is more serious, the judge probably will set a sentencing hearing and request a pre-sentence report.
+Sometimes a defendant might plead guilty to a very minor crime at arraignment, such as disorderly conduct.
+If this happens, the judge may sentence the defendant at arraignment.
+The prosecutor and defense attorney may negotiate the guilty plea and agree on a sentence during the arraignment.
+If the case is more serious, the judge probably will set a sentencing hearing and request a presentence report.

 In some states, an arraignment includes setting conditions of release, if necessary.
 In deciding whether to release the defendant pending completion of the case, courts primarily consider:

-The following are options that may be available to the court in deciding conditions of release:
+The following are options that may be available to the court in deciding the conditions of release.

-- Other conditions.
 In addition to ROR or requiring the defendant to post bail, the court can impose other conditions of release on the defendant, including no contact with witnesses, no use of drugs or alcohol, no association with other defendants, no new arrests, no association with known criminals, no possession of weapons, and no travel outside the county or state.
-If the defendant violates any of these conditions, the court can rescind the ROR or bond and hold the defendant without bond.
+If the defendant violates any of these conditions, the court can rescind the ROR or bond and hold the defendant in jail without bond.

-- Supervised release.
 In addition or as an alternative to setting a bond or other conditions of release, the court can place a defendant in a supervised release program while his case is pending.
-In some states, this is known as pre-trial supervision and is similar to being on probation while your case is pending.
+In some states, this is known as pretrial supervision and is similar to being on probation while your case is pending.
 You will be required to report to a probation or other supervising officer and to comply with any conditions the officer sets such as the conditions listed above.

-If you are arrested or receive a notice of arraignment, contact an attorney immediately.
+If you are arrested or receive a notice of arraignment, contact a criminal defense attorney immediately.
 A knowledgeable attorney can give you information about the arraignment process in your state and discuss your options with you.
 Having counsel represent you at arraignment can reduce the stress of the arraignment process for you and ultimately might make a difference in what conditions of release the court imposes.